Omloop Het Nieuwsblad: Route

-Both the official start and finish are traditionally on Ghent's largest square, Sint-Pietersplein.
+Both the official start and finish were traditionally on Ghent's largest square, Sint-Pietersplein.
 Every seven years however, when Easter comes early in the year, the square is booked for the annual Mid-Lent fair and organizers need to find different locations.
 In 2016 and 2017, the Citadel city park, next to the Kuipke velodrome, served as start location.
 The finish was on the Emile Clauslaan thoroughfare, near the starting place.
+The finish in Ninove is on the Elisabethlaan, which gradually slopes uphill.

 Men's winners

 The following riders have won the race: